lucasjohnston/ievms/README.md

 in multiple versions of IE, regardless of the host operating system.
 With a single command, you can have IE8, IE9, IE10, IE11 and MSEdge running in separate virtual machines.
 Each virtual machine comes with the selected version of IE already installed.
+IE11 machines can be selected with Windows 7 or Windows 8.1.

 This is a hacked on fork that has been altered to work with the currently available versions and URLs for the VMs on Microsoft's site.
 The original repo can be found [here](https://github.com/xdissent/ievms).